Nablus: Education

 According to the Palestinian Central Bureau of Statistics (PCBS), in 1997, 44,926 were enrolled in schools (41.2% in primary school, 36.2% in secondary school, and 22.6% in high school).
 About 19.8% of high school students received bachelor diplomas or higher diplomas.
 In 2006, there were 234 schools and 93,925 students in the Nablus Governorate; 196 schools are run by the Education Ministry of the Palestinian National Authority, 14 by the United Nations Relief and Works Agency (UNRWA) and 24 are private schools.

 Nablus is also home to an-Najah National University, the largest Palestinian university in the West Bank.
 Founded in 1918 by the an-Najah Nabulsi School, it became a college in 1941 and a university in 1977.
 An-Najah was closed down by Israeli authorities during the First Intifada, but reopened in 1991.
 Today, the university has three campuses in Nablus with over 16,500 students and 300 professors.
 The university's faculties include seven in the humanities and nine in the sciences.

-Health care
+Nablus has been ranked as the 5th best city in the Middle East to learn Arabic.
+For non-Arabic aspirants, An-Najah University has faculties, providing courses related to Arabic language.

+Healthcare

-There are six hospitals in Nablus, the four major ones being al-Ittihad, St. Lukes, al-Watani (the National) and the Rafidia Surgery Hospital.
-The latter, located in Rafidia, a suburb in western Nablus, is the largest hospital in the city.
+There are six hospitals in Nablus, the four major ones being al-Ittihad, St. Lukes, al-Watani (the National), and the Rafidia Surgical Hospital, which is located in the western neighborhood of Rafidiya, and is the largest hospital in the city.
 Al-Watani Hospital specializes in oncology services.
 The Anglican St. Lukes hospital was founded in 1900 by the medical missionary Gaskoin Wright; the National Hospital was founded in 1910.
 In addition to hospitals, Nablus contains the al-Rahma and at-Tadamon clinics, the al-Razi medical center, the Amal Center for Rehabilitation and 68 pharmacies.
-In addition to that, in 2001, Nablus Speciality Hospital was built, in which it is specialized in open heart surgery, angiograms and angioplasties.
-Rafidia Surgical Hospital is located in the city.
+The Nablus Speciality Hospital was built in 2001, which is specializes in open heart surgery, angiograms and angioplasty.